Are you trying to work out all your second baby must haves for your second baby registry or checklist?

 The Willow Pump is worn inside of your bra, collecting breast milk as you go about your day.

 The Willow 3.0 wearable breast pump is a hands-free, cordless, double-sided pump that fits neatly into a nursing bra, which is perfect for moms who want to pump on the go and discretely!

 It has 7 different levels of pumping so you can easily find a settle that best suits you.
 It also has a powerful maximum suction power of 245 mmHg.

-We also love that with the Willow, you can choose between using reusable milk containers or milk bags.
+I also love that with the Willow, you can choose between using reusable milk containers or milk bags.
 The milk containers for the Willow hold 4 ounces for each side.

 It also comes with an app so you can connect your pump to your smartphone via Bluetooth which allows you to control the pump and keep track of your pumping sessions.

 11. Haakaa Silicone Breast Pump

 One of the best things for breastfeeding moms to have is a Haakaa, but it’s hard to pass down since it’s made from silicone.